Neo-Nazism in Russia: Ideology

-Like the old Nazism, Russian neo-Nazism combines ethnic nationalism, the idea of the Aryan race, its biological and cultural superiority over other races, the idea of racial antisemitism (Semitic race is seen as the antipode and main enemy of the "Aryan"), anti-communism and anti-democratism.
+Like the old Nazism, Russian neo-Nazism combines ethnic nationalism, the idea of the Aryan race, its biological and cultural superiority over other races, the idea of racial antisemitism (the Semitic race is seen as the antipode and main enemy of the "Aryans"), anti-communism and anti-democratism.
 The cult of Adolf Hitler is significant, and swastika, or its various modifications, remain the main symbols.

-One of the largest Russian nationalist-extremist parties until the late 1990s was the neo-Nazi social-political movement Russian National Unity (RNE) of Alexander Barkashov, founded in 1990.
-In late 1999, RNE made an unsuccessful attempt to run for the State Duma.
-Barkashov viewed "true Orthodoxy" as a fusion of Christianity and paganism, advocating a "Russian God" and an allegedly related "Aryan swastika".
-He wrote about the Atlanteans, the Etruscans, the "Aryan" civilization as the direct predecessors of the Russian nation, their centuries-long struggle with the "Semites", the worldwide Jewish conspiracy, and the Jewish domination of Russia.
-The symbol of the movement was a modified swastika.
+One of the largest Russian nationalist extremist parties until the late 1990s was the neo-Nazi movement Russian National Unity (RNU), founded by Alexander Barkashov in 1990.
+In late 1999, RNU unsuccessfully attempted to run for the State Duma elections.
+Barkashov viewed "true Orthodoxy" as a fusion of Christianity and paganism, advocating for a "Russian God" and the "Aryan swastika" allegedly associated with him.
+He wrote about the Atlanteans, the Etruscans, and the "Aryan" civilization as the direct predecessors of the Russian nation, their centuries-long struggle with the "Semites", a "global Jewish conspiracy", and the "Jewish domination of Russia".
+The movement's symbol was a modified swastika.
+Barkashov was a parishioner of the Russian True Orthodox Church, and the first RNU cells were formed as brotherhoods and communities of the RTOU.

-The ideology of Russian neo-Nazism is closely related to the ideology of Rodnovery (Slavic neo-paganism).
-In some cases, there are also organizational ties between neo-Nazis and neo-pagans.
-Thus, one of the founders of Russian neo-paganism, former dissident Alexey Dobrovolsky (pagan name - Dobroslav) shared the ideas of National Socialism and transferred them to his neo-pagan doctrine.
-According to the historian, Dobrovolsky picked up the idea of the swastika from the work of Nazi ideologist Hermann Wirth (the first leader of Anenerbe).
-Dobrovolsky declared the eight-armed "kolovrat", consisting of two overlapping swastikas, considered in Slavic neo-paganism to be the ancient Slavic sign of the Sun, a symbol of an uncompromising "national liberation struggle" against the "Judean yoke".
-According to Dobrovolsky, the meaning of the "kolovrat" completely coincides with the meaning of the Nazi swastika.
+The ideology of Russian neo-Nazism is closely linked to the ideology of Rodnoverie (Slavic neo-paganism).
+In a number of cases, there are also organizational ties between neo-Nazis and neo-pagans; for example, one of the founders of Russian neo-paganism, Alexey Dobrovolsky (pagan name - Dobroslav) adhered to neo-Nazi ideas and included them in his neo-pagan teachings.
+Dobrovolsky called his ideology "Russian national socialism".
+He was the spiritual leader of the radical wing of Russian neo-paganism.
+According to historian Roman Shizhensky, Dobrovolsky adopted the idea of the swastika from the work of Nazi ideologue Herman Wirth, the first leader of Ahnenerbe.
+Dobrovolsky declared the eight-pointed "kolovrat", consisting of two overlapping swastikas, considered in Slavic neo-paganism to be the ancient Slavic sign of the Sun, to be the symbol of the uncompromising "national liberation struggle" against the "Jewish yoke".
+According to Dobrovolsky, the meaning of the "kolovrat" is entirely consistent with that of the Nazi swastika.